scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

 .. class:: abstract

-This article presents a software package, dubbed RTGRaph, to visualize, process and record physiological signals (electrocardiography, electromyography, etc.) in real time.
-RTGraph is written in Python; it is open source and easy to extend; and it has been tested on differente platforms, including the RaspberryPi (ARM architecture).
+This article presents a software package, dubbed RTGraph, to visualize, process and record physiological signals (electrocardiography, electromyography, etc.) in real time.
+RTGraph is written in Python; it is open-source and easy to extend; and it has been tested on different platforms, including the RaspberryPi (ARM architecture).
 The program leverages the use of the PyQtGraph library and the SciPy/NumPy stack.
-A key feature of RTGraph is its multi-process architecture.
+A key feature of RTGraph is its multiprocess architecture.
 This allows RTGRaph to take advantage of multiple cores and to have a clean separation between the communication and visualization code.

 .. class:: keywords